JasherIO/jasher.io/src/data/blog/2018-12-21-december-renegade-cups-finished.md

 ---
 An [Octane toy](https://www.rocketleague.com/news/rocket-league-hot-wheels-toy/) is now available at retailers around the world.
 Hot Wheels and Psyonix have previously partnered for the [Hot Wheels DLC](https://www.rocketleague.com/news/hot-wheels-coming-to-rocket-league/), [Hot Wheels Triple Threat DLC](https://www.rocketleague.com/news/new-hot-wheels-triple-threat-dlc-pack-september-24/), and the [Hot Wheels Rocket League RC Rivals Set](https://www.rocketleague.com/news/hot-wheels-rocket-league-rc-rivals-set-november-1/).

 **Frosty Fest** and **Rocket Pass 2** continue through the holiday season, with Frosty Fest ending January 10th and Rocket Pass ending March 19th.

-Expect to see an announcement regarding the next competitive season soon.
+As the new year begins, expect to see an announcement regarding the next competitive season.
 RocketID, cross-platform parties, is expected to release in early 2019.

 RocketID releases early 2019
 https://www.rocketleague.com/news/rocket-league-roadmap-fall-2018/